 Karen has served on the Alliance to Cure Cavernous Malformation Board of Directors as Treasurer since 2007.
-Karen has had a long career in accounting and IT; currently, she is a manager in Information Technology for the New York Times- Shared Services Center in Norfolk, VA.
+She retired from the New York Times after a long career in accounting and Information Technology.
 Karen lost her 53-year-old husband Mitch in 2010 to a rare cancer that developed at the site of his previous brain surgery for cavernous malformations.
 Karen’s daughter and grandson have also been diagnosed with multiple cavernous malformations.
 Her family is affected by a mutation of the CCM3 gene.

 Kandance Weems Norris – counsel

 Kandance has been involved with Alliance to Cure Cavernous Malformation since 2006, when she attended her first family conference after experiencing a cavernous malformation hemorrhage and related seizures.
 Her lesion is considered inoperable.
 This is Kandance’s second stint on our Board, previously serving from 2010 to 2013.
 Kandance is an attorney, a business law professor, and an executive recruiter with McKinsey and Company.
 She graduated from Spelman College, Harvard Law, and Harvard Business School.
 Kandance assists Alliance to Cure Cavernous Malformation with legal matters and advises on health equity initiatives.
 She lives in Durham, NC with her husband and son.

 Christina Campos has served as the administrator of Guadalupe County Hospital, a 10-bed PPS hospital in rural Santa Rosa, New Mexico, for over 19 years.
 Under her leadership, her hospital was recognized as a Top 20 Community Hospital by the National Rural Health Association in 2019, 2020, and 2021.